tylerdh12/Project-7-Treehouse-FSJ/README.md

-# Unit Project 7 Team Treehouse - FSJ
+# Unit Project 7 Team TreeHouse - FSJ

 ### This is a gallery app built on React.